A Philosophical Reason for Missional Communities

 Share in the comments!

-14 replies on “A Philosophical Reason for Missional Communities”
+14 responses to “A Philosophical Reason for Missional Communities”

 Just know Todd, that the Lord is speaking this message into many peoples hearts.
 Keep resounding this call.
 Keep laboring to develop systems to expose and squash consumerism in all of our hearts.